 A reminder that Disks Of the Months (DOMs) and Mini'app'les Software Disks (MSDs) are available by mail: DOMs at \$6.00 each; MSDs at \$17.50 each.
 MacDOMs at \$9.00 each.
-Send your order to: MINI'APP'LES DOM's

-PO Box 796
+Send your order to: MINI'APP'LES DOM's PO Box 796 Hopkins

-Hopkins MN., 55343
+MN., 55343

-Attention DOM Sales Most DOM's and all the MSDs are available at club meetings Because of the volume of disks Because or the volume or clasks distributed, they are not tested.
+Attention DOM Sales Most DOM's and all the MSDs are available at club meetings Because of the volume of disks distributed, they are not tested.
 Club members are asked to make every effort to get the DOM or MSD running.
-For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can put the programs and one can run the programs.
+For example, occasionally the DOS on the disk will be bad, but it will catalog OK and one can run the programs.
 Master Create on your System master disk will fix-up the DOS Of course, if you have a disk with bad programs, we will cheerfully replace it!

-Continuing Service for Mini'app'les Members by Chuck Thiesfeld
+Continuing Service for a Mini'app'les Members

-Members can order DOMs (not Mini'app'les Software or MacDOMs) using their own diskettes.
-Here is the procedure:

-Make up a package containing
+by Chuck Thiesfeld Members can order DOMs (not Mini'app'les Software or MacDOMs) using their own diskettes.
+Here is the procedure: Make up a package containing the following:

 Make up a package containing the following: 1.
 Blank diskette (or diskettes if more than one is desired).
 2. Maller.
 Diskettes will be returned in same protective device used to send the diskettes, provided such will fit in the mailer.

-A self-addressed rotuni addressed in a self-addressed rotuni addressed in a stamps -- do not send money in lieu of stamps.
+3. Send correct postage in stamps --do not send money in lieu of stamps.
+4. Self-addressed return label.
+5. \$1.00 copying fee per DOM or disk.
+6. A note indicating which DOMs are desired. desired.

-Self-addressed rotum label.

-Self-addressed rotum in bel.

-Self-addressed rotum in bel.

-Self-addressed rotum in bel.

-Self-addressed rotum in bel.

 Send to: